MinhPham485/TeamTask-Manager/README.md

 - Group, list, task, comment, and member management
 - RESTful APIs using Node.js and Express
 - Real-time communication with Socket.IO
-- Gemini-powered chatbot for task-related queries and summaries
+- AI-powered chatbot for task-related queries and summaries
 - PostgreSQL database managed with Prisma ORM
 - Backend metrics instrumentation for observability